BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Thankfully, Shopify and BigCommerce both allow you to apply tax rates automatically for a wide range of countries, which is a huge time saver.
 Not all competing products do this.

-It’s worth noting however that automatic tax calculation is a built-in Shopify feature, but with BigCommerce, you’ll need to install an app to facilitate it (for example Avalara, Vertex, Taxcloud or Taxjar).
+It’s worth noting however that automatic tax calculation is a built-in Shopify feature, but with BigCommerce, you’ll need to install (and pay for!) an app to facilitate it (options here include Avalara, Vertex, Taxcloud and Taxjar).

-VAT MOSS requires you to apply country-specific rates of VAT when you sell digital products to EU consumers — even if you are running a business that is based outside of the EU.
+EU VAT rules require you to apply country-specific rates of VAT when you sell goods and digital products to EU consumers — even if you are running a business that is based outside of the EU.
+This means that French consumers need to be charged one VAT rate on a product, Irish ones another and so on.

 Overall then, when it comes to automatic tax calculation features, the winner is Shopify.